crowdfavorite-mirrors/wp-contact-form-7-to-database-extension/dt_i18n/_README.txt

     locale is your locale string, which is typically in the form "ll_CC", but is whatever is returned from WordPress function get_locale()

-** If you create a new translation file, please send a copy to the author of this plugin so he can share it with others.
-Also, send it to a contact at DataTable.net.
+** If you create a new translation file, please post a copy to the author of this plugin so he can share it with others: http://cfdbplugin.com/?page_id=62 Also, send it to a contact at DataTable.net.
-   email: michael_d_simpson@gmail.com